2024 MainStage Musicians

 11:00 Crooked Mile

-A group of musicians with varied tastes that combines all those influences into one back-country moonshine still, and out drips a very refined blend of Americana.
+A group of musicians with varied tastes who combine all those influences into one back-country moonshine still, and out drips a very refined blend of Americana.
 Ugly Cousin plays and writes music that speaks from the heart and hopes it resonates with listeners.

 This Bear tradition is always standing room only as local musicians gather on the stage to perform gospel favorites.